Breamish Valley Community Nursery

 The Breamish Valley Community Nursery shares Owl Class with Reception to form an EYFS class.
 We admit children who are funded for 15 or 30 hours, and through our Community Powers we can also offer paid for sessions in addition to the funded sessions or until your child reaches the age when they are eligible for funding.

-Our nursery is currently open Monday to Thursday each week, four mornings running from 9.00 am - 12.00 pm, and four afternoons running from 12.30 - 3.00 pm.
+Our nursery is currently open Monday to Friday each week, five mornings running from 9.00 am - 12.00 pm, and five afternoons running from 12.30 - 3.00 pm.

 All funded nursery children are also eligible to stay for school lunch which is from 12.00 to 12.30 each day.